 Location: Tower Hamlets

-Tower Sounds will address the lack of inclusive music-making activities for disabled and non-disabled young people to work together, by providing the opportunity and expertise for them to learn, create and play music together.
+Soundbox has been running for over 5 years, addressing the lack of inclusive music-making activities for disabled and non-disabled young people to work together, by providing the opportunity and expertise for them to learn, create and play music together.

 - Absorbed by Sound